 Choosing a Color Palette

 Follow these simple steps to help you choose a color scheme for your home.
 Learn to mix colors and fabrics and how to repeat color throughout the room.
 A good rule of thumb is to repeat colors evenly throughout the room in at least three places.

-- Pick a mid-toned color from the fabric for flooring and large furniture pieces, which could be a solid or patterned design.
-Upholstery can also be done in your anchor fabric or coordinating fabric.
+Pick a mid-toned color from the fabric for flooring and large furniture pieces, which could be a solid or patterned design.
+Upholstery can also be done in your anchor fabric or a coordinating fabric.

-- For example, to use an 'anchor' fabric with an American flag design: use white (the background color) for walls, navy (a mid-toned color) on the floor, blue and white ticking on the sofa, and red (the brightest color) for accessories and accents.
+For example, if you decide to use an anchor fabric with an American flag design: you can use white (the background color) for walls, navy (a mid-toned color) on the floor, blue and white ticking on the sofa, and red (the brightest color) for accessories and accents.
 The coordinated prints could be the blue and white ticking stripe, a navy star print fabric, and a red and white mini-check used on chairs, curtains, and pillows.

 Do not be afraid to experiment.
 Too often people get shy about color and worry about trying new things.
 While it is always important to keep an editorial eye, embracing color will bring a whole new level to your decor.